-As is the case in most other countries around the world, it’s the national parks in Albania that demand, and deserve, the spotlight.
+As is the case in most other countries worldwide, the national parks in Albania demand and deserve the spotlight.

 Some of those Albania national parks are known well beyond the country’s borders, attracting adventurers from near and far.
-Good examples are Llogara, Theth, and Butrint, the latter of which is also a UNESCO World Heritage Site.
+Good examples are Llogara, Theth, and Butrint, the latter of which is also a UNESCO World Heritage Site, rich in history and cultural significance.
 There are, however, a dozen more national parks to explore in Albania.

-Indeed, Albania is very much an outdoorsy destination, where hiking, cycling, wildlife watching, landscape photography and rock climbing are extremely popular activities.
+Albania is an outdoorsy destination where hiking, cycling, wildlife watching, landscape photography, and rock climbing are extremely popular activities.
 Getting outdoors is one of the must-do things to do in Albania.
 Its sheer natural beauty—and variety—will undoubtedly surprise you and make you rave about it to your friends and family back home.

-Although it’s a rather small country, Albania is nestled on the shores of the Adriatic and Ionian Seas, Albania is crossed by several different mountain ranges, such as the Albanian Alps, the Pindus Mountains, and the Skanderbeg Mountains.
+Although it’s a relatively small country, Albania is nestled on the shores of the Adriatic and Ionian Seas.
+Albania is crossed by several different mountain ranges, such as the Albanian Alps, the Pindus Mountains, and the Skanderbeg Mountains.
 Additionally, you’ll also find extraordinary lakes, wild rivers, expansive wetlands, and forested valleys.

 Below, you’ll find a comprehensive overview of all 15 Albania national parks.
 You’ll notice that they’re split up between the 10 top parks and five less-known alternatives.
 Read on and pick a couple to make your Albania holiday a bit more adventurous.